chikiulo/yisi/README.md

 ## Acknowledgement
 I would like to give special thanks to the following people:

 Darlene Stewart, for her major efforts in defense coding and packaging the software.
-This release would be in a much worse shape without her filling up the potholes lying everywhere.
+This release would be in a much worse shape without her covering up the potholes lying everywhere.

 Markus Saers, for his accomodations in licensing the command line parser and fulfilling wishlist items in it.